Lawyer for Defending Against Restraining Orders in California

 You need to act fast when you find out you’ve been served a restraining order.
 Your reputation and freedom could be riding on a judge’s decision to make the order permanently effective for up to five years.
 Before your scheduled court date, retain a restraining order lawyer who knows the evidence needed to prove your innocence.

 Seth Morris understands that civil cases abide by a different standard of evidence to obtain a guilty verdict.
-Whether your order is for alleged child abuse, spousal abuse, or another form of domestic violence, attorney Morris will relentlessly fight to remove it before your record is stained.
+Whether your order is for alleged child abuse, spousal abuse, or another form of domestic violence, criminal defense attorney Seth Morris will relentlessly fight to remove it before your record is stained.

 What Is a Restraining Order?